kubitre/k8s-workshop/step-1-docker/README.md

     Server: remotemysql.com
     Port: 3306
     ```
+        - Click "Database" -> "Create";

 2. Now we need to manage our database.
 We may want to i.e. install adminer.
 But we need to install php, download some code, run a web server..
 Other way we can use docker to avoid extra installations:
-    - Run `docker run --name adminer --rm -p 8080:8080 -d adminer:4.7.2-standalone`
+    - Run `docker run --name myadminer --rm -p 3000:8080 -d adminer:4.7.2-standalone`
-    - Navigate to `127.0.0.1`, enter credentials from step 1;
+    - Navigate to `127.0.0.1:3000`, enter credentials from step 1;
     - Congrats, now you can manage your remote sql without extra installations;
-    - Run `docker stop adminer` to stop & cleanup used adminer.
+    - Run `docker stop myadminer` to stop & cleanup used adminer.

 ## Case B: Our docker network
 1. Lets imagine that we want to build a stateful application, some php code and some database.
 To simplify support we may want to use docker:
     - Lets prepare a project directory, like `mkdir -p ~/projects/k8s-workshop/step-1 && cd ~/projects/k8s-workshop/step-1`;
     - Then lets prepare some project structure:
-        - `mkdir -r shared/db` - create a directory for mounted data to keep some state from docker;
+        - `mkdir -p shared/db` - create a directory for mounted data to keep some state from docker;
     - Firstly, we need a database;
         - Run `docker run --name db --rm -e MYSQL_DATABASE=app -e MYSQL_ROOT_PASSWORD=root -e MYSQL_USER=user -e MYSQL_PASSWORD=pass -v $PWD/shared/db/mysql:/var/lib/mysql -u $(id -u):$(id -g) -d mariadb:10.1`;
+        - @todo: ^^ doesnt work
     - Then, we need an application, adminer is still ok:
         - Run `docker run --name adminer --rm -p 8080:8080 -d adminer:4.7.2-standalone`;
     - Then we need to make a "bridge" between them.
 We will use docker network: